dcsaorg/DCSA-OpenAPI/jit/v2/README.md

 ---
 Snapshot as of 6 of December 2024 for JIT 2.0.0 Alpha.
 ## Key changes
-- Entire API restructure resritten to 'Normalize' the API.
+- Entire API restructure rewritten to 'Normalize' the API.
-  - **Port Call Service** endpoint split into 4 endpoints:
+  - **Port Call Service** endpoint is split into 4 endpoints:
     - **Port Call** endPoint
     - **Terminal Call** endPoint
     - **Port Call Service** endPoint